 Note: The Lyapunov-based control of the Rehabilitation Robot project was done during 2011 – 2013 when Madi was a Master’s student.

 Stroke is one of the main causes of disability.
 It affects millions of people worldwide.
-One symptom of stroke is disabled arm function.
+One symptom of a stroke is disabled arm function.
 Restoration of arm function is necessary to resuming activities of daily living (ADL).

 Along with traditional rehabilitation techniques, robot-aided therapy has emerged recently.

 The control schemes of rehabilitation robots are designed for two reasons.
-First they are designed for passive rehabilitation in which the robot guides the patient’s limb through a predefined path and second for active rehabilitation in which the patient initiates the movement and is partially assisted or resisted by the robotic device.
+First, they are designed for passive rehabilitation in which the robot guides the patient’s limb through a predefined path, and second for active rehabilitation in which the patient initiates the movement and is partially assisted or resisted by the robotic device.

 This paper introduces a new robot for shoulder rehabilitation.
 The Shoulder Rehabilitation System (SRS) has three degrees of freedom (DOFs) for three rotational DOFs of the shoulder but additional translational DOFs of the shoulder are also allowed to avoid discomfort to the patient.